Beside power and standard GPIO pins, there are a number of predefined pins that have special functionality on SITCore SoMs and SoCs:

-All special pins except RESET and Vbat can be used as GPIO or peripheral pins, however it is up to you to make sure your use of these pins does not interfere with their use as special pins if needed.
-We strongly recommend exposing all special pins in your SITCore designs.
-You will also need to expose the debug interface(s) you plan to use to deploy and debug your application.
+All special pins except RESET and VBAT can be used as GPIO or peripheral pins, however it is up to the designer to make sure these pins do not interfere with their special features.

 The SITCore chip is held in reset while the RESET(NRST) pin is held low.
 Releasing RESET and allowing it to go high will begin the system startup process.

 All SITCore processors have a permanent internal pull up resistor on the RESET pin.
-An external pull up resistor is not required on the RESET(NRST) pin when designing your own circuit boards.
+An external pull up resistor is not required on the RESET(NRST) pin.

-The LDR pin is used to enter the GHI Electronics bootloader mode.
-The LDR pin is normally pulled high during startup or reset, allowing the managed application to execute.
-When the LDR pin is pulled low during startup or reset, the device enters GHI Electronics bootloader mode, which is used to load the SITCore firmware.
-There is no need for a pull up resistor on the LDR pin as the LDR pin is pulled high through a pull up resistor internal to the processor.
+The LDR pin is normally pulled high internally during startup or reset, allowing TinyCLR OS to run.
+When the LDR pin is pulled low during startup or reset, the device enters GHI Electronics bootloader mode, which is used to load the firmware.
+LDR has an internal pull up resistor.

 The APP pin is used to prevent the application from running.
-The APP pin is checked shortly after startup and reset.
-When the APP pin is high your application will run normally.
-If the APP pin is low when the bootloader is finished, the bootloader will not transfer execution to your application.
-There is no need for an external pull up on the APP pin as it is pulled high by an internal pull up.
+The APP pin is checked shortly after startup.
+When the APP pin is high (internall pull up) the application will run normally; otherwise, the system will not run the application and hold waiting for new deployment.
+The pin has an internal pull up resistor.

 The WKUP pin is used to wake the system up from Shut Down mode.
 See the Power Management page for more information.